singularitti/ComposableCommands.jl/docs/src/developers/style-guide.md

 If not following, your pull requests may not be accepted.

 !!! info
-    The style guide is always a work in progress, and not all CommandComposer code follows the rules.
-When modifying CommandComposer, please fix the style violations of the surrounding code (i.e., leave the code tidier than when you started).
+    The style guide is always a work in progress, and not all ComposableCommands code follows the rules.
+When modifying ComposableCommands, please fix the style violations of the surrounding code (i.e., leave the code tidier than when you started).
 If large changes are needed, consider separating them into another pull request.